 Researchers need tools to help them design high-quality implementation research in order to facilitate the successful implementation and evaluation of evidence-based interventions.

-Prof Nick sevdalis, theme lead explains aspects of implementation science and why it is important.
+Prof Nick sevdalis, former theme lead explains aspects of implementation science and why it is important.

 Our research aims